Venafi/terraform-provider-venafi/examples/f5_bigip/README.md

 <!-- ORIGINAL TEXT: In order to increase reliability and capacity of applications, an application delivery controller(ADC) manages web traffic of your server application into nodes in order to reduce the "weight load" of those applications. --> <!-- DW: I took this first para out because I don't think we need to describe in this section what ADCs are and what they do.
 Remember, just my suggestion; if you think it's important, leave it here. -->

-In this example, we use Terraform's _infrastructure as code_ automation process with the _Venafi Provider_ to generate and install certificates as part of SSL termination on a load balancer (F5 BIG-IP).
+In this example, we use Terraform's _infrastructure as code_ automation process with the _Venafi Provider_ to generate and install certificates as part of SSL termination on a Application Delevery Controller for F5 BIG-IP.
 We'll also utilize three HTTP servers contained in a cluster as the endpoints that are sending and receiving web traffic that's being managed by F5 BIG-IP.

+> **TIP** Having at least some basic knowledge of the Bash command language is helpful, such as when you need to set your provider locally.
 <!--
 **DW:** The original paragraph above wasn't clear to me; in my attempt to undersand it, I've written a new para.
 If I've lost the technical meaning, it's because I couldn't follow the original logic.
 Some of the questions I had from the original were these: Which parts of the explanation are Terraform's and which parts are Venafi...because the first half of the original sentence made it sound like Terraform has an automated process already for generating and installing certs, and so why woud you need Venafi?
 But I knew that's not true.
 So I wondered if it was saying that the Venafi Provider, as a service component of Terraform, is creating/installing the certs?
 In short, I wasn't clear which parts are us and which parts are Terraform, etc. And understanding that will I think help users stay oriented to "who's doing what" as they prepare to test drive your example.
 -->